standard-fish/creative-racket-2022/README.md

 # Creative Racket Competition 2022

-*This is a community organised event*
+*Get creative with Racket this winter!
+Win stickers!*

+1 January 2022 - 28 February 2022

-Entries need to be created with Racket or Racket language.
+* Your entry must be created with Racket or a Racket language including RacketScript.
   * pictures
   * animations
   * interactive
-* Sound or music
+  * sound or music
-* Something else?
+  * or something else?

-...are all acceptable.
+  * ...are all acceptable.
+* **You can enter as many times as you like**
+* Entries need to be runnable by other racketeers.

+See [TOOLS](TOOLS.md) for some suggestions but you can use anything.

+It is easy to enter: [Entry form](https://github.com/standard-fish/racket-creative-graphics-2022/issues/new?assignees=spdegabrielle&labels=&template=submit-competition-entry.md&title=%5BENTRY%5D)  (If you can't use github let us know)

+Jens & Stephen

 ### Prizes